Hiveswap: Development

 On October 25, 2020, another teaser was released revealing that Hiveswap: Act 2 would be released in November 2020.
 Three weeks after that, on November 16, 2020, a gameplay trailer was livestreamed revealing the release date of November 25, 2020.
 The game would be released to controversy due to lacking credits upon release.
-The official Twitter account @homestuckteam would claim the reasoning to be the prevention of targeted harassment against those who worked on the game, and members of the hiveswap team would reply claiming they were not consulted before the decision was made.
+The official Twitter account @homestuckteam would claim the reasoning to be the prevention of targeted harassment against those who worked on the game, and members of the Hiveswap team would reply claiming they were not consulted before the decision was made.
 Hiveswap: Act 2 would later be silently patched with credits on November 28.

 The development of Hiveswap: Act 3 would be revealed on July 16, 2022, during a presentation at the Homestuck convention SAHCon.
 Two years later on July 20, 2024, another presentation was held at SAHCon, with commentary and a fan Q&A with producer Jonaya Riley, composer James Roach, and artist Kim Quach.

+In 2025, What Pumpkin Studios used a Bluesky account and a Tumblr blog written from the perspective of the character Jerann Mussel as part of an ongoing promotion for Hiveswap: Act 3.
+The accounts posted in‑universe commentary, short fictional entries, and references to "Jeevik Week," an in‑game celebration from the series.
+They also showcased new characters in a style reminiscent of the Troll Call cards introduced for Act 2.
+On November 29, 2025, the Bluesky account announced a community event scheduled for December 13, 2025, instructing readers to RSVP via the official Discord server.
+Presented in a role-playing format, the profiles functioned as coordinated promotional outlets.
+A demo of Act 3 was released on December 13th, 2025.